php-riak/php_riak/README.md

 Migh vary depending on you php installation though.

 ## ini settings
-You can override the following settings in your php.ini
+You can override the following settings in your php.ini (settings shown below are the default settings if not specified in php.ini)

 	; How many persistent connections pr. host:port so if you are connecting to 5 differenct servers there will be 20 persistent connections to each.
 	; If you do not want to reuse connections between request set this value to 0
         riak.persistent.connections=20
-	; If a connection has not been active within this time frame, automatically reconnect before using it again
+        ; If a connection has not been active within this time frame, automatically reconnect before using it again ; (in seconds)
-	riak.persistent.timeout=1000
+        riak.persistent.timeout=1800
+        ; Keep sockets alive (recommended)
+        riak.socket.keep_alive=1
+        ; Socket receive timeout [ms]
+        riak.socket.recv_timeout=10000
+        ; Socket send timeout [ms]
+        riak.socket.send_timeout=10000

 ## Usage